huggingface/optimum-quanto/README.md

 # Optimum Quanto

-🤗 Optimum Quanto is a python quantization backend for [optimum](https://huggingface.co/docs/optimum/en/index) that provides several features that are either not supported or limited by the base [pytorch quantization tools](https://pytorch.org/docs/stable/quantization.html):
+🤗 Optimum Quanto is a pytorch quantization backend for [optimum](https://huggingface.co/docs/optimum/en/index).

+It has been designed with versatility and simplicity in mind:

 - all features are available in eager mode (works with non-traceable models),
 - quantized models can be placed on any device (including CUDA and MPS),